 Not often recognized, California is a top agriculture state offering a rainbow of colors in late winter with blossoming fruit and nut trees.
-A unique road trip through the middle of this state starts in Fresno and follows this Fruittrail through small unknown towns like Sanger, Orange Cove and Fowler.
+One of the most unique road trips in California takes you through the middle of the state starting in Fresno and follows this Fruittrail through small unknown towns like Sanger, Orange Cove and Fowler.
 Stop in at Simonian Farms, sip wine at Cedar View Winery and check out the old style trains at Hillcrest Farm.

 While not many from out of state will want to venture into this neck of the woods for the once in a lifetime trip to California, this is a good trip to combine with a visit to Yosemite and/or Sequoia National Parks to add a little something different to your visit.
 This is not a long trip, often only taking an hour drive at a time, perfect for a weekend.

 San Bernardino Scenic Views

 Looking for a short road trip?
 If you are located in Southern California, a great trip often dubbed “Rim of the World” takes in the cliffs and small towns of San Bernardino Mountains.
 Main stops on this mini-road trip are Big Bear Lake and Lake Arrowhead as State Highway 18 winds around 100 miles taking in scenic views.
 Take time to check out the mellow, half-mile educational Sequoia Trail at Heaps Peak Arboretum.

 For big views, keep driving to the town of Running Springs to Keller Peak Fire Lookout, which offers expansive views of mountains, lakes, and maybe even the Pacific Ocean if it’s a clear day.
 Make Big Bear your home based where you can eat delicious food, play on the lake and hike beautiful trails.